IRMP-org/IRMP/README.md

 - Sony SIRCS, NEC + APPLE + ONKYO, Samsung + Samsg32, Kaseikyo
 - JVC, NEC16, NEC42, Matsushita, DENON, Sharp, RC5, RC6 & RC6A, IR60 (SDA2008) Grundig, Siemens Gigaset, Nokia
 - BOSE, Kathrein, NUBERT, FAN (ventilator), SPEAKER (~NUBERT), Bang & Olufsen, RECS80 (SAA3004), RECS80EXT (SAA3008), Thomson, NIKON camera, Netbox keyboard, ORTEK (Hama), Telefunken 1560, FDC3402 keyboard, RC Car, iRobot Roomba, RUWIDO, T-Home, A1 TV BOX, LEGO Power RC, RCMM 12,24, or 32, LG Air Condition, Samsung48, Merlin, Pentax, S100, ACP24, TECHNICS, PANASONIC Beamer, Mitsubishi Aircond, VINCENT, SAMSUNG AH, GREE CLIMATE, RCII T+A, RADIO e.g. TEVION, METZ<br/>
-- **NEC, Kaseiko, Denon, RC6, Samsung + Samsg32 were sucessfully tested in interrupt mode.**
+- **NEC, Kaseiko, Denon, RC6, Samsung + Samsg32 were successfully tested in interrupt mode.**

 # Features
 - You may use **every pin for input or output**.
 - Interrupt mode for major protocols.
-- Callback after sucessful receive of a command supported.
+- Callback after successful receive of a command supported.
 - Inverted feedback LED for send and receive feedback supported.
 - Inverted IR output for LED connected to VCC supported.
 - Unmodulated IR signal output enables direct replacment of an IR receiver circuit.
-- Compatible with Arduino tone() library.
+- Compatible with Arduino tone library.

 # Schematic for Arduino UNO
 The VS1838B is used as receiver for all examples and tests.
 This module has a 120 µs on/low and a 100 µs off/high delay between received signal and output.
 So it shortens the mark and extends the space by 20 µs.